mikesplain/openvas-docker/README.md

 A Docker container for OpenVAS 8 on the Ubuntu 14.04 image.
 By default, the latest images includes the OpenVAS Base as well as the NVTs and Certs required to run OpenVAS.

 Update Feb 22nd 2016: We now build using packages rather than compilition in container.
-If you see any issues, please submit an issue!
+If you experience any problems, please submit an issue!

 Requirements
 ------------